walbourn/walbourn.github.io/_posts/2016-07-18-directx-tool-kit-for-directx-12.md

 Both version so the *DirectX Tool* Kit now include support for NormalMapEffect and per-pixel lighting support for EnvironmentMapEffect.

 <strong>vcpkg</strong>: The vcpkg C++ Package Manager has a [directxtk12](https://github.com/microsoft/vcpkg/tree/master/ports/directxtk12) port available.

+<strong>CMO:</strong>: Originally *DirectX Tool Kit for DX12* did not support loading Visual Studio Content Pipeline (CMO) models.
+This is now supported with the September 2021 release.
+DGSL shaders are still not supported.

 <strong>Related:</strong> <a href="https://walbourn.github.io/anatomy-of-direct3d-12-create-device/">Anatomy of Direct3D 12 Create Device</a>, <a href="https://walbourn.github.io/getting-started-with-direct3d-12/">Getting Started with Direct3D 12</a>, <a href="https://walbourn.github.io/directxtex-and-directxmesh-now-support-direct3d-12/">DirectXTex and DirectXMesh now support Direct3D 12</a>